 If you have an issue that affects your ability to complete your responsibilities, even temporarily (e.g., health, psychological, family, or personal reasons), please understand that is your responsibility to let those who supervise you know about it.
-Personal problems do not "excuse" you from conducting yourself in a professional manner (e.g., turning in assessment reports in a timely manner; meeting with clients on time, showing up for class and research meetings, etc.).
-Faculty and supervisors are willing to make reasonable accommodations if they are consulted.
+While personal problems can impact performance, personal problems do not "excuse" you from conducting yourself in a professional manner (e.g., turning in assessment reports in a timely manner; meeting with clients on time, showing up for class and research meetings, etc.).
+Faculty and supervisors are willing to make reasonable accommodations, if they are consulted.
+However, it is difficult for such accommodations to be made if the student's challenges are unknown to faculty or supervisors.

-If you have a more extensive disability (e.g., Learning Disability, a physical or mental health condition) that may affect your academic, research, or clinical performance, you should consult with the Office of Disabilities Services.
-Reasonable accommodations can be made if a disability is documented but needs to be done before a problem occurs not after.
+If you have documented disability that requires University-based accommodations (e.g., Learning Disorder, a health condition, etc.) that may affect your academic, research, or clinical performance, you should consult with the Office of Disabilities Services.
+Early documentation of disabilities is encouraged, such that reasonable accommodation can be made in a timely manner.